zhuangxm/clj-rpc/README.md

 ```

-## Todo

-* add some test
-* check the compjure utf-8 problem.
-* Can generate the client stub program according the help.
+You can use leiningen plugin [lein-clj-rpc](https://github.com/zhuangxm/lein-clj-rpc) to generate client stub code

 ## License